Perfect Instant Pot Baked Potatoes

 - Place the potatoes on top of the trivet in the Instant Pot.
 It is ok if they are stacked on top of each other.

-- Close the lid and turn the steam release valve to the sealing position.
+- Close the lid and move the steam release valve to the sealing position.

-- Press Manual/Pressure Cook and set the cook time: 12 minutes for small potatoes, 16 minutes for medium potatoes, 20 minutes for large potatoes (see box in the post above for more size details).
-The Instant Pot will take 8-12 minutes to reach pressure and then the cook time will begin counting down.
+- Pressure cook on high pressure according to the size of the potatoes: 12 minutes for small potatoes (2 – 2 1/4 inches wide), 16 minutes for medium potatoes (2 1/2 inches wide), 20 minutes for large potatoes (3 inches wide).
+The Instant Pot will take about 8-12 minutes to reach pressure and then the cook time will begin counting down.

 - When the float valve drops down, open the Instant Pot lid.